The 18 Gun Salute

 Planning Your Veteran Funeral

 As uncomfortable as the subject may seem, researching and documenting how you would like to be laid to rest is as much a benefit to yourself as it is to your loved ones.
 Do you wish to have military funeral honors?
 Would you like a military marker on your headstone?
 These are questions that your family must answer for you, if you do not plan now.
-JWV has created this practical guide to assist you with the task.
+Here’s how VA’s burial and memorial benefits can honor your legacy.

 As we continue serving the American veteran as well as our active duty servicemembers, it is important that we do not forget those who came before us.
 Their tenacity and sacrifices laid the foundation for our country’s freedoms and allowed us to enjoy what so many take for granted.
 This is the foundation of JWV’s Flagging program, where veterans visit the grave sites of the fallen, keeping them clean and placing American flags upon them.
 Through their efforts, these heroes will never be forgotten.